RobTheOceanographer/robtheoceanographer.github.io/_posts/2021-3-21-CollaborativeCoding.md

 I've been asked by more than one person about how to use git and merge requests for collaborative scientific coding.
 Here are my notes for me to refer back to later and for me to point people to when I spend time teaching them how to do this.

-_N.B._ I still need to add some screenshots form gitlab so that this is a more complete example...

 ## What and Why?
 Version control is the *lab notebook* of the digital world: it’s what professionals use to keep track of what they’ve done and to collaborate.
 Every large software development project relies on version control, and most scientists and engineers use it for their work as well.
 But, it isn’t just for software: books, papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in some sort of version control system.